MConnor101/FuzzBuddy/README.md

 ![LTSpiceSimulationResults](https://github.com/user-attachments/assets/20fd7386-8d93-428e-82a9-f91c065e1bec)

 These are the simulation results of the circuit we created.
 The green wave is the input voltage from the guitar, and the blue wave is the output voltage from the circuit.
 The transistors within the circuit allow the combination of AC current and DC current.
-When the two currents meet, the AC current gets aplified through the transistors.
+When the two currents meet, the AC current gets amplified through the transistors.
 However, the transistors also cause the signal to 'cut', creating the square wave from a sin wave.

 Parts List: